morleym/furtive-handbook/docs/concepts.md

 id: concepts
 title: Format Concepts
 sidebar_label: Format Concepts
+description: Basic concepts for esports formats used throughout the guides in this handbook
 ---

 These are some basic format concepts which I'll be referencing throughout my format guides.